 Verify that emails about this change are sent to all admin developers and aNewUser1.

-OAGi admin developer cannot revoke himself from an OAGi admin developer role
+OAGi admin developer cannot revoke himself from an OAGi admin developer role (Fail.
+Admin users can revoke to any roles from any users)

 Requirement document reference: Section 5.1.2